• Kracker Archive

 Sgt.
 Thomas Dudley Ward.
 Runnymede Memorial.
 Panel 239.
 Son of Cecil and Florence Iris Marjorie Ward of Handsworth, Birmingham, England.

 Sgt.
 John Younger Scott.
 Runnymede Memorial.
 Panel 237.
-Son of David Baillie and Nan Younger Scott of Broughton, Peebles, royal burgh in Tweeddale, Scotland.
+Son of David Baillie and Nan Younger Scott of Broughton, Peebles, Royal burgh in Tweeddale, Scotland.

 Sgt.
 William George Singfield.
 Runnymede Memorial.
 Panel 237.
-Son of Albert and Rose Singfield of Five Elms, Dagenham, Essex, England and husband of Jessie Eileen.
-William Singfield was a machine operator before enlisting on the 9th August 1940.
+Son of Albert and Rose Singfield of Five Elms, Dagenham, Essex, England.
+Husband of Jessie Eileen.

 At the going down of the sun, and in the morning we will remember